C-Accel-CRIPT/sdk-archive/docs/tutorials/full_tutorial.md

 ```

 !!! note "Material property keys"
-    The allowed material `Proeprty` keys are listed in the <a href="https://criptapp.org/keys/material-property-key/" target="_blank">material property keys</a> in the CRIPT controlled vocabulary.
+    The allowed material `Property` keys are listed in the <a href="https://criptapp.org/keys/material-property-key/" target="_blank">material property keys</a> in the CRIPT controlled vocabulary.

 Finally we can save the `Material` node, add it as a product to the `Process` node, and then save the changes to the `Process` node.